Google Translate Button

 • How are you refusing to spread gossip?

-• Praying for the members
+• Praying for church members

 • Sharing the Gospel